 If the value of the property is $100,000 or more, the charge is a Class C felony.
 If the value of the property is below $100,000, the charge is a Class H felony.
 Sentencing is based primarily on the offender’s criminal history, but even for a first offense, jail is possible for a conviction.

-IF YOU ARE ACCUSED OF A THEFT CRIME, LAWSMITH CAN HELP
+IF YOU ARE ACCUSED OF A THEFT CRIME OUR LAWYERS CAN HELP

 Winston-Salem criminal defense attorney J. Scott Smith has established a reputation for legal excellence and a record of success in the defense of his clients.
 He will fight aggressively for the best possible resolution to the larceny, burglary, or robbery charge or charges against you.